-Room and board for dorm students are \$4,000 per semester, which includes room and full meal plan.
+Room and board for dorm students are \$4,450 per semester, including room and full meal plan.
 In most cases, rooms will be double occupancy.
 Additional charges could apply for any single occupancy room available.
-Students must also pay a \$225 refundable room deposit.
+Students must also pay a \$100 refundable room deposit.